-While summer is all about light and bright, that doesn’t mean that the colder months have to be drab and dull.
-Instead, add deep jewel tones to a room for richness and cosiness.
-Dusty pinks and blues are in this season, but the usual dark purples and greens will always be timeless.
+While summer is all about light and bright colours, that doesn’t mean that the colder months have to be drab and dull.
+Save your paintbox brights and pastels for spring, and instead, add deep jewel tones to a room.
+Dark purples, reds, navy and greens will always be timeless for winter décor.

-Texture is always important but can be especially so if you have gone for muted tones or similar hues in your colour scheme.
+If you’ve opted for muted tones or similar hues in your colour scheme, one way you can add a cosy feel is by mixing fabrics.
 Think about glossy versus matt or rough versus smooth – the contrast in texture will add depth and interest to any room.
-It can be introduced through fabrics, furniture or even what you’ve got on the walls.
+It can be introduced through fabrics, furniture or even your wall décor.

 The lovely thing about winter is there are plenty of reasons to decorate your home and have family and friends around.
-From Halloween, to Bonfire Night, and Christmas, there’s always something to celebrate, so make sure you make the most of it!
+And now you have some ideas for how to make a room cosy, you can turn your home into a warm and welcoming winter haven.